divyadstvm/Advanced-Physical-Design-using-OpenLANE-Sky130/README.md

 <br /> •	Day 1: Inception of open-source EDA, OpenLANE and Sky130 PDK

+o	Talk to Computers
+The below figure shows the Block diagram of a System on a Chip.

 <br /> •	Day 2: Good Floorplan vs bad Floorplan and Introduction to Library Cells
 <br /> •	Day 3 - Design library cell using Magic Layout and ngspice characterization